Myers-Briggs INTRO (Part 2b)

 3. GENERAL

-Fake ‘tears’ – Their emotions are shallow & short-lived.
+• Fake ‘tears’ – their emotions are shallow & short-lived.

-Talking style – On the one hand their speech is filled with ‘umm / er / uh’ s… maybe needing the time or mental effort to come up with the next lie, ‘story’ or way to make a good impression.
+• Talking style – on the one hand their speech is filled with ‘umm / er / uh’ s… maybe needing the time or mental effort to come up with the next lie, ‘story’ or way to make a good impression

-On the other hand – they can barrage with endless (sometimes interesting) monologues, like being on stage, but ignore responses or interruptions
+On the other hand – they can barrage you with endless (sometimes interesting) monologues, like being on stage, but ignore responses or interruptions

 NEXT: Psychopath RED FLAGS #3